matn7/Google-Platform-Notes/flashcard/Microservices.md

 If no partition key is provided, Kafka uses a round-robin or hashing algorithm to distribute messages evenly across partitions.
 5. Message Routing & offset assignment: The producer sends the message to the appropriate Kafka broker based on the target topic and the partition assigned to the message.
-The broker receives the message and appends it to the log of the corresponding partition in a durable and ordered manner with the help of offset id.
+The broker receives the message and appends it to the log of the corresponding partition in a durable and ordered manner with the help of offset ID.
 6. Message Replication: Kafka ensures high availability and fault tolerance by replicating messages across multiple brokers.
 Once the message is written to the leader partition, Kafka asynchronously replicates it to other replicas of the partition.
 7. Acknowledgment and Error Handling: The producer receives an acknowledgment from Kafka once the message is successfully